 Bacon Pancake Dipper are the perfect weekend breakfast!
-Bacon, surrounded by my delicious homemade Brown Sugar Pancake is pretty spectacular!
+Bacon, surrounded by my delicious homemade pancake recipe is pretty spectacular!

 I am all about finger foods.
 I mean a fork and a knife certainly has its place at the kitchen table…but really, eating with your hands is just betterrrrr.
 My kids agree.
 So do yours.